nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The `ManualArticleCreator#execute()` method asks the user for information including **title**, **url**, **category**, and **extract** of the article by calling the `Ui#getCommand()`.
 The `ManualArticleCreator#execute()` fetches the current time and creates a timestamp of that time.
 The timestamp is assigned to a String variable called **epochSecond**.
 The five afformentioned variables(in bold) are used to create an `article` object, which is then added to the `SavedArticleList` eventually.

-* Diagram representing the Process:

-The following sequence diagram summarizes how create command operation works:
+*The following sequence diagram summarizes how `create` command works:*

 ![Image of Sequence Diagram](https://github.com/AY1920S2-CS2113-T14-2/tp/blob/master/docs/images/SD.png)